formicary/my-bank/README.md

 * You'll notice there is no database or UI; these are not needed - the exercise deliberately avoids these requirements.
 * REMEMBER: this is YOUR code, made any changes you feel are necessary.
 * You're welcome to spend as much time as you like; however it's anticipated that this should take about 2 hours.
+* The code will be a representation of your work, so it's important that all the code--new and pre-existing--is how you want your work to be seen.
+Please make sure that you are happy with ALL the code.

 abc-bank
 --------